 Note: This post is often updated due to changes that occur in YouTube.

 YouTube.
-We're so grateful to have a platform where we can share our work, and the platform also helps with supporting our work so we can continue to create.
+As edu creators, we are grateful for the platform where we can share our work, earn from our work, and continue to create!
 A while back, we wrote a post about tips for viewers using YouTube to watch edu videos.
 We wanted to update and expand on that based on what we've learned over the years.
 We try to keep this updated.

 1- Captions/subtitles on edu videos are also available in different languages!